akifgrape/akifgrape/README.md

 🔭 Founder/CEO at Eighred<br>

-My interests are nature, jazz music, photography, technology, science and software.
+My interests are nature, photography, technology, science and software.
 I am always keen to learn new things.<br> If you have any questions or suggestions, please feel free to contact me via email

 ```bash
  akifgrape@eighred.com